-This AIP Gelatin Egg alternative is my go to when making AIP treats.
-This allergy friendly alternative is quick, easy, and can be made with ingredients that you likely have on hand at home.
-This is the perfect alternative for anyone with an egg allergy or following the autoimmune protocol.
+This AIP Gelatin Egg alternative is my go to when making AIP treats and using in any egg-free baking.
+This allergy friendly alternative is quick, easy, and can be made with ingredients that you likely have on hand at home making it for egg replacement recipes.
+This is the perfect alternative for anyone with egg allergies or following the autoimmune protocol.

 Jump to: